Streaming dictionary matching with mismatches: Algorithm

-We now define the data structure $D$ and explain how we update it.
-Suppose that after the latest update the $2k$-period of $L$ is $\rho \le d$ and consider a partitioning of $L$ into non-overlapping blocks of length $\rho$.
-We say that a block contains a mismatch if, for some $i$, its $i$-th character is different from the $i$-th character of the preceding block.
-For convenience, we also say that the first block in $L$ is mismatch-containing.

-\begin{observation} The total number of the blocks containing a mismatch is $\Oh(k)$. \end{observation} \begin{proof} By definition, the Hamming distance between $L[1,|L|-\rho+1]$ and $L[\rho+1,|L|]$ is at most $4k$, and it upper bounds the number of the blocks containing a mismatch. \end{proof}

-$D$ consists of two parts.
-First, we store a binary search tree on the set of the starting positions of all blocks containing a mismatch.
-Secondly, for each block $L[(j-1) \cdot \rho+1, j \cdot \rho]$ containing a mismatch we store the $4k$-mismatch sketch of each of its suffixes, as well as the sketch of the suffix of $L$ that starts at the position $(j-1) \cdot \rho+1$.
-In total, $D$ occupies $\Ooh(k^2 d)$ space.

-\begin{lemma} We can update $D$ in $\Ooh(k^2)$ amortised time per character.
-After it has been updated, we can compute the $4k$-mismatch sketch of any suffix of $L$ in $\Ooh(k)$ time. \end{lemma} \begin{proof} Using the $4k$-mismatch sketches for $L[\rho,|L|]$ and $L[1,|L|-\rho+1]$, we can find the $\Oh(k)$ blocks containing a mismatch in $\Ooh(k)$ time.
-We can then re-build the binary search tree in $\Ooh(k)$ time and compute the sketches for the $\Oh(k)$ mismatch-containing blocks in $\Ooh(k^2 d)$ time.
+We can now update the encoding of $L$ in $\Ooh(k^2 d)$ time: Using the $4k$-mismatch sketches for $L^R[\rho,|L|]$ and $L^R[1,|L|-\rho+1]$, we can find the $\Oh(k)$ blocks containing a mismatch in $\Ooh(k)$ time.
+We can then re-build the sorted array of the starting positions of mismatch-containing blocks in $\Ooh(k)$ time and compute the sketches for them in $\Ooh(k^2 d)$ time, or~$\Ooh(k^2)$ amortised time per letter. \end{proof}

-Given a starting position $\ell$ of a suffix of $L$, we use the binary search tree to determine the streak of blocks without mismatches it belongs to, and retrieve the sketch of the suffix starting just after the streak in $\Ooh(k)$ time.
-The remaining part consists of a number of repetitions of the block containing the position $\ell$ prepended with the suffix of the block.
-We can compute the sketch of the block and of its suffix in $\Ooh(k)$ time, and therefore we can compute the sketch of the remaining part in $\Ooh(k)$ time using Lemma~\ref{lm:sketch_concat}. \end{proof}